-What is a Rulebook?
+What is a rulebook?

 A rulebook is defined as the regulations or standards of behaviour that should be followed in a particular institution or organisation.
-It is your 'go to guide' on your journey to graduation.
-The UFS has both a general rulebook which applies to all students, as well as faculty specific rulebooks.
+It is your 'go-to guide' on your journey to graduation.
+The UFS has both a general rulebook that applies to all students, as well as faculty-specific rulebooks.

-Upon registering, a student undertakes to abide by the General and Faculty Rules.
-Please note that it is a student's responsibility to acquaint themselves with both the General Rules and the Faculty's Rules relevant to their degree.
+Upon registering, a student undertakes to abide by the general and faculty rules.
+Please note that it is a student's responsibility to acquaint themselves with both the general rules and the faculty's rules relevant to their degree.

-Key Terms
+Key terms

-General Rulebook: The general rulebook applies to all students and clearly sets out the rules pertaining to undergraduate qualifications (Bachelor's degrees) and postgraduate qualifications (post-graduate diploma's; Honours, Master's, and Doctoral degrees).
-To access the UFS 2021 General Rulebook click here.
+General Rulebook: The General Rulebook applies to all students and clearly sets out the rules pertaining to undergraduate qualifications (bachelor's degrees) and postgraduate qualifications (postgraduate diplomas; honours, master's, and doctoral degrees).

+To access the UFS 2021 General Rulebook, click here.

-Faculty Rules: Faculty rules relate specifically to the programmes offered by the specific faculty.
-Each faculty has their own rulebook which outlines the faculty specific admission requirements, modules necessary for qualification, the sequencing of modules and faculty specific progression rules.
+Faculty rules: Faculty rules relate specifically to the programmes offered by the specific faculty.
+Each faculty has its own rulebook that outlines the faculty-specific admission requirements, modules necessary for qualification, the sequencing of modules, and faculty-specific progression rules.

-To access your Faculty Rulebook, click here.
+To access your faculty rulebook, click here.

-Noteworthy Rules
+Noteworthy rules